Understand token usage

 Each assistant message contains a nestedBetaMessage (accessed via message.message) with an id and usage object with token counts.
 When Claude uses tools in parallel, multiple messages share the same id with identical usage data.
 Track which IDs you’ve already counted and skip duplicates to avoid inflated totals.

-The following example accumulates input and output tokens across all steps, counting each unique message ID only once:
+The following example accumulates input tokens across all steps, counting each unique main-loop message ID only once and skipping subagent messages, and reads the output total from the result message, which covers the main loop:

 Break down usage per model